C. Mahendran

-Chinnasamy Mahendran (ta:சி. மகேந்திரன்) (born 1972) is an Indian politician and Member of Tamil Nadu Legislative Assembly elected from Madathukulam constituency in 2021 elections.
+C. Mahendran (born 1972) is an Indian politician and Member of Tamil Nadu Legislative Assembly elected from Madathukulam constituency in 2021 elections.
 He was previously elected to the 16th Lok Sabha, the lower house of the Parliament of India from Pollachi constituency as an All India Anna Dravida Munnetra Kazhagam candidate in 2014 election.

 He was the panchayat President of the Moongiltholuvu Panchayat in Tirupur district.
 He completed his M.A.(Economics) in PSG College of Arts and Science, Coimbatore.
 He is also an agriculturalist.